 Boy and Girl with Baskets

-Lead-glazed cream earthenware painted overglaze in blue, turquoise, shades of green, pale yellow, pale lilac, brown and black enamels; the interior is glazed.
+Lead-glazed cream earthenware painted overglaze in blue, turquoise, shades of green, pale yellow, pale lilac, flesh pink, red, brown and black enamels; the interior of the underside is open and glazed.
 A young man and woman are seated at different levels on a tree-stump, each holding a basket.
 He rests his basked on the stump on his right and she rests her basket on her knees in front of her.
-The young man wears a black hat, a white coat, yellow waistcoat, brown breeches, and black shoes; the girl has a white cap, a lilac bodice, a flowered skirt, and black shos.
+The young man wears a black hat, a white coat with blue edging, a yellow waistcoat, pale brown breeches, and black shoes with blue bows; the girl has a white cap, a lilac bodice over a white chemise, a flowered skirt, and black shoes with blue bows.
 The mound and tree-stump are dappled in shades of green and brown.

 Dr J.W.L.
 Glaisher Bequest